 If you’ve never heard of (or tasted) vinho verde, early June is your chance to change that.
 It’s also a perfect excuse, not that you need one, to visit one of my favourite towns in Portugal, Ponte de Lima.

 Vinho verde is a type of wine produced exclusively in its own demarcated wine region in the northeast of Portugal, using only native grape varieties.
 It’s meant to be drank within a year of bottling and is often still slightly effervescent and always refreshing.
-Vinho verde was my gateway into white wines after too many horrid experiences with Lambrusco in my youth.
+Vinho verde was my gateway back into white wines after too many horrid experiences with Lambrusco in my youth.

 Every year the town of Ponte de Lima, in the north of the country, hosts a three-day festival dedicated to this unique wine and other regional products.
 Besides the opportunity of buying a few bottles there are workshops on food pairings with vinho verde, commented wine tastings and live music.